makersacademy/chitter-challenge/docs/setup.md

 CREATE DATABASE chitter_test;
 ```

-*Tables and views will automatically setup when run rspec
+*Test tables and views will automatically setup when run rspec

 #### Mail